Texas A&M University

 Week 1

-1 Tu 1/14 Logistics and course overview Review: linear algebera, probability, and Python
+1 Tu 1/14 Logistics and course overview [slides] Review: linear algebera, probability, and Python

 Week 2